nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

 ||||

 Also you are able to export multiple projects.
-The selection checkbox appears when the project is loaded (Click on validate box).
+The selection checkbox appears when the project is loaded (check the :bdg:`validate` box by clicking it).

 .. image:: /_static/img/screenshots/project/projects-export.png
    :target: #project-dialog